Typing Tips for Counselors Using the Enneagram in Therapy – Part 2

 These are just a few additional ways I’ve found helpful in identifying a client’s type.
 I mentioned a few primary ways to type a client in Typing Tips for Counselors Using the Enneagram in Therapy – Part 1.
 Of course, you can also ask the client to take a typing test or ask them to review the type descriptions to see what fits for them.

-While not always accurate, the client’s self-selected type could illuminate some things you may have missed or their findings can lead to further inquiry.
-Even if you don’t agree with the client, you can ask the client what they identify with about their chosen type.
-Such inquiry can lead to insights and exploration into what matters to the client as well as positive outcomes from therapy.
+While not always accurate, the client’s chosen type could illuminate things you may have missed about them or suggest new themes/topics for inquiry.
+Such exploration in sessions can contribute to insights into what matters most to the client as well as progress towards positive outcomes in therapy.

 Helpful Resources for Typing